Committee for The Executive Office

 Members received an oral briefing from:

-The witnesses provided information on the Inquiry (Mother and Baby Institutions, Magdalene Laundries and Workhouses) and Redress Scheme Bill.
+The witnesses provided an update on the Inquiry (Mother and Baby Institutions, Magdalene Laundries and Workhouses) and Redress Scheme Bill.

 The oral briefing session was followed by a question and answer session.